 Recovering in the Yucatan

 During Hurricane Isidore, there was a lot of physical destruction of trees and plants, roofs, windows, billboards, power poles and beaches.
 We heard about two people dying in Merida during Hurricane Isidore: one a worker who was electrocuted and another an extranjero who got up on his roof during the storm.
 Wikipedia says that overall 17 people died on the Yucatan Peninsula during Hurricane Isidore, but doesn’t give any details.
 This part of Mexico knows how to deal with hurricanes, and they have a long history of surviving them.
 Because of the good organization of the government and the verdant nature of a tropical environment, both man and nature seem to bounce back quickly after a hurricane in these parts.
 The recovery of Cancun after Hurricane Wilma is one example.
-To this day, as we drive along the Maya Riviera we can see small remnants of the massive destruction from that year, but most of it is gone, replaced by new construction and beautiful plant life.
-And in Merida, ten years later, there is little to no evidence of the destruction wrought by Hurricane Isidore.
+To this day, as we drive along the Maya Riviera we can see small remnants of the massive destruction from that year, but most of it was gone in a few years, replaced by new construction and beautiful plant life.
+And in Merida, now twelve years later, there is little to no evidence of the destruction wrought by Hurricane Isidore.

 Be Forewarned, But Not Afraid